Easy Care Guide for Holland Lops

 - You'll need a cage that's MINIMUM of 24in X 24in.
 Wire OR Plastic.
 Bigger is always better.

 - You'll need a corner cage litter pan with Cozy n' Fresh (found at tractor supply) or yesterdays news (found at petsmart or petco)

 - I also recommend having an X pen for supervised play time outdoors or indoors.
 I buy from Amazon.com

-- Feed your baby bunny generously, keeping the bowl full at all times (currently eating Rowe 16%.)
-I recommend Baby Rabbit Food by Sherwood.
-The 4lb bag will last you until s/he is 12 weeks and then will switch over to their adult formula.
+- Feed your baby bunny generously, keeping the bowl full at all times (currently eating Sherwood's baby rabbit food) I recommend Adult Rabbit Food by Sherwood.

 - When handling rabbits, it is important to always support their back end.
 They are extremely powerful kickers and if they kick out with their back legs without being supported, they can injure their spine and can possibly become paralyzed.

 - Always have wood chews available.
 This important in preventing the rabbit’s teeth from overgrowing.
 Make sure you only give UNTREATED lumber.